 Posted Tuesday, November 24, 2020

 In this release of the Florida statewide travel model, we have improved toll-facility modeling capabilities statewide.
-This FLSWM version 7.2 contains increased dollar amounts in the three value-of-time categories: low, medium, and high valuation.
-Low-, medium-, and high-income traveler trips are distributed among these three VOT categories.
-For example, most but not all high-income trips use the high VOT category.
+This FLSWM version 7.2 contains (1) a network coding fix for 2045 initial capacity inputs, and (2) increased dollar amounts in the low, medium, and high value-of-time categories.
+These VOT categories are highly, but not perfectly, correlated to travelers' incomes.
+For example, most (but not all) high-income trips use the high VOT category.

 The values of time now used in the model are shown below.